xtmtd/Phylogenomics/basal_hexapods/README.md

-## Phylogenomics resolves the root of hexapods: Protura are sister to all other hexapods
+## A new story of four Hexapoda classes: Protura as the sister to all other hexapods

-Shiyu Du, Erik Tihelka, Daoyuan Yu, Wan-Jun Chen, Yun Bu, Chenyang Cai, Michael S. Engel, Yun-Xia Luan, and Feng Zhang

-#